 Starting with a soft and fluffy flatbread and topping the meat off with tomatoes, red onions, and yogurt made for quite the nostalgic dinner.
 It’s a perfect way to enjoy all the flavor of classic Greek gyros at home!

 For The Meat

 - 2 lbs venison steaks (or beef sirloin steaks)

 - 2 tsp garlic

 - 1 tsp salt

-- Place steaks in a shallow baking dish.
+- Place steaks in a shallow glass baking dish.

-- When you are ready to cook the meat, preheat your oven's broiler.
+- When you are ready to cook the meat, preheat your oven's broiler to medium.

-- Transfer meat to a metal baking pan (glass might crack under the broiler's heat.)
+- Transfer meat to a metal baking pan (the glass might crack under the broiler's heat).

 - With your oven rack in its lowest position, place the baking dish with the meat (and marinade) in the oven and broil for 10-15 minutes, until the juices from the meat run clear when pricked.